pallets/flask/docs/api.rst

 3. You can directly access the underlying Werkzeug routing system which is exposed as :attr:`flask.Flask.url_map`.

-Variables parts in the route can be specified with angular brackets (``/user/<username>``).
+Variable parts in the route can be specified with angular brackets (``/user/<username>``).
 By default a variable part in the URL accepts any string without a slash however a different converter can be specified as well by using ``<converter:name>``.

 Variable parts are passed to the view function as keyword arguments.

-The following converters are possible available:
+The following converters are available:

 =========== ===============================================
 `unicode`   accepts any text without a slash (the default)